TO ORDER: CALL US

 If you really become passionate about spearfishing, it is likely that you’ll want to get more gear that is specialized for certain fish and conditions.
 However, you will only need a few items to get started with spearfishing.

 First and foremost, you need to choose a speargun.
 If you are new to the sport, it is recommended that you get a smaller and simpler gun, for example a two-band, 90-centimeter (measured from the tip of the muzzle to the handle) wooden one.
 As you gain more experience, and start hunting bigger fish, you can upgrade to a more powerful speargun.
 You can also try using Hawaiian slings, or pole spears.
 These affordable instruments are ideal for hunting in shallow waters, where most beginners normally start.

 A durable, well-fitting wetsuit is also a must for every spearfisherman.
 It will keep you warm and protect your skin from abrasive reef, jellyfish, spiny fish and sunburn.
 It is advisable to buy a wetsuit designed specifically for spearfishing, as many of them have a built-in pad that makes loading your speargun against your chest much more comfortable.

 Spearfishing fins need to be long and flexible, just like the normal freediving ones.
 What may sometimes distinguish them is a camouflage pattern on the blade.

 Finally, to compensate for the buoyancy of a wetsuit, you will need to wear a weight belt.
-Rubber belts with a quick-release buckle are a preferred option among freedivers and spearfishermen alike.
+Rubber belts with a quick-release buckle are a prefered option among freedivers and spearfishermen alike.